particle-iot/photon/README.md

 # Photon

-The Spark Photon is a tiny WiFi development kit based around USI's WM-N-BM-09 module.
+The Photon is a tiny WiFi development kit based around USI's WM-N-BM-09 module.
 This module is a combination of Broadcom's BCM43362 WiFi radio and a STM32F205G microcontroller.

 The development kit will have a similar footprint and will be as close to drop-in compatible as possible with the Spark Core.